vippsas/vipps-partner-api/vipps-partner-api.md

 ### Future improvements

-* We aim to handle alle the scenarios above in the same way: The partner only uses the [`POST:/products/orders`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Vipps-Product-Orders/operation/orderProduct), and Vipps handles all the details.
+* We aim to handle all the scenarios above in the same way: The partner only uses the [`POST:/products/orders`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Vipps-Product-Orders/operation/orderProduct), and Vipps handles all the details.